Lifetime policy reuse and the importance of task capacity: Experiment setup

 \subsection{Learning metrics}

-To assess forgetting and transfer, we now construct a forgetting ratio and a transfer ratio.
-The ratios are similar to transfer learning metrics and are directly based on the performance after transitioning from earlier tasks to the task of interest \citep{Steunebrinka,Taylor2009}.
-The metrics are comparable to the area ratio \citep{Taylor2009}, a metric for transfer learning that compares the performance of the policy that has seen one or more prior tasks to a policy that is randomly initialised and learns from scratch without any experience on other tasks.
+To assess forgetting and transfer, we now construct a forgetting ratio and a transfer ratio, which define forgetting by a negative forgetting ratio and negative transfer using a negative transfer ratio.
+The ratios are similar to transfer learning metrics and are directly based on the performance after transitioning from earlier tasks to the task of interest \citep{Steunebrinka,Taylor2009}, and in particular, the area ratio \citep{Taylor2009}, which compares the performance of a policy with experience on other tasks to a policy that is randomly initialised.
 Like the area ratio, our metrics integrate the performance across the entire task-block to capture the complete learning behaviour, contrasting to jumpstart, time to threshold, and asymptotic performance.
 Due to the existence of many task-blocks of the same task, the proposed transfer and forgetting ratios are first computed for all task-block transitions across the lifetime.
 Forgetting ratios are then aggregated for different bins of the number of interfering task-blocks while transfer ratios are aggregated for different bins of the number of prior task-blocks.

 The \textbf{forgetting ratio} is defined in Equation \ref{eq: forgetting ratio} as